pepeChamp/pepeChain/README.md

 **pepechain** is a blockchain built using Cosmos SDK and Tendermint and created with [Ignite CLI](https://ignite.com/cli).

-Eventho we(I) built it on cosmos-sdk but pepeChai is able to use EVM feature and also CosmWasm smartcontract, for those who think Solidity is for weekling.
+Eventho it built on cosmos-sdk but pepeChain is able to use EVM feature and also CosmWasm smartcontract, for those who think Solidity is for weekling.
 You can try CosmWasm and have fun.